anthonybottemiller/band-tracker/README.md

 #band-tracker

-#####This project leverages the power of SQL to provide facilities dealing with Venues and Bands
+#####This project leverages the power of SQL to provide facilities dealing with Bands playing at venues

 #####By Anthony J Bottemiller - 12-15-2016